deis/docs-v2/src/installing-workflow/configuring-object-storage.md

 - An environment variable that describe what object storage system to use.
 - A configuration file ([objectstorage.toml][objectstorage-toml]) to provide access credentials for the object storage system.
 	- We suggest storing the contents of these files in [Kubernetes secrets][k8s-secret] and mounting them as volumes to each pod.
-	- See [the workflow-dev chart](https://github.com/deis/charts/tree/master/workflow-dev) for examples of using and mounting secrets.
+	- See [the workflow-beta1 chart](https://github.com/deis/charts/tree/master/workflow-beta1) for examples of using and mounting secrets.

 The subsections herein explain how to configure these two inputs for each applicable component.